 Central heating systems often get clogged with scale from the water, rust from the metal pipes and radiators and general sludge.

 This can result in cold spots on radiators which can only be compensated for by increasing the thermostat temperature and keeping the system switched on for longer.

-Plumbers and central heating engineers recommend powerflushing when:
+Most plumbers and central heating engineers recommend system powerflushing when:

 - A new boiler is fitted.

-- any substantial work is carried out such as new radiators
+- Any substantial work is carried out such as fitting new radiators, extensions etc.

 - Every 15 years.

-If you are considering having additional or larger radiators installed because your house is too cold in the winter, then we suggest you first have the temperature of the radiators checked.
+If you’re thinking about installing new radiators because your house is too cold in the winter, then we suggest you first have the temperature of the radiators checked.

-How Many Extra Radiators Can I Add to My Existing System?
+How Many Additional Radiators Can be Added to an Existing System?

 The answer is, it will depend on your existing boiler and pump.

 But if you are adding entirely new radiators to the system, perhaps due to a loft conversion or extension, then you really should calculate the requirements of your all your radiators and check if your boiler can cope with the extra load.